Comparing interpretation methods in mental state decoding analyses with deep learning models: Results

 \subsection{Hyper-parameter optimization}

-The target of our decoding analyses was to correctly identify the mental state associated with each trial-level BOLD map in the data, namely, "heat" and "rejection" for the heat-rejection dataset, "left foot (lf)", "right foot (rf)", "left hand (lh)", "right hand (rh)", and "tongue (t)" for the MOTOR dataset, and "body", "faces", "places", and "tools" for the WM dataset (see section \ref{methods_experiment_tasks}).

-To determine a configuration of the 3D-CNN architecture for the decoding task of each dataset, we performed a standard hyper-parameter optimization with a grid-search over the number of convolution layers of the model (3, 4 or 5), the number of 3D convolution kernels per convolution layer (4, 8, 16 or 16; Note that we use the same number of kernels for all layers), the size of the individual 3D convolution kernels (3x3x3 or 5x5x5 voxels) as well as the mini-batch size (32 or 64), dropout rate \citep[0.25, 0.5; ][]{srivastava_dropout_2014} and learning rate (0.0001, 0.001), resulting in 144 unique model configurations that we tested per dataset.

-To evaluate each performance during hyper-parameter optimization, we divided the trial-level BOLD maps of each dataset into separate training and test datasets, by assigning the maps of every 5th individual of a dataset to the test data and the maps of the remaining individuals to the training data.
-We then evaluated the performance of each model configuration of the grid search in a three-fold cross-validation procedure on the training data, by training each model with stochastic gradient descent \citep[by the use of the ADAM optimizer; ][]{kingma_adam_2017} for 40 training epochs per fold (where one epoch is defined as an iteration over the entire training data).
-To subsequently select a best-performing model configuration for each dataset, we computed the mean decoding error $\epsilon$ (defined as 1 minus the fraction of correctly decoded trial-level BOLD maps) of each model configuration in the training and validation datasets across the three folds ($\epsilon^T$ and $\epsilon^V$ respectively).
-We then assigned a performance score $\lambda_i$ to each configuration $i$, which we defined as: $\lambda_i = \epsilon^{V}_i + |\epsilon^{V}_i - \epsilon^{T}_i|$, thus quantifying how well a model performed in the validation data when also accounting for the difference in model performance between training and validation data (to also minimize overfitting).
-For each dataset, we defined the best performing model configuration as the configuration with the lowest $\lambda_i$.
+To determine a set of model and optimization hyper-parameters for each dataset, we performed a grid search over 144 unique parameter sets (see section \ref{methods_hyperopt}) and evaluated the performance of each of these configurations in a three-fold cross-validation procedure, using each dataset's training data (see section \ref{methods_data_split}).
+We then determined the best-performing configuration by computing each configuration's mean decoding error $\epsilon$ (defined as $1$ minus the fraction of correctly decoded trial-level BOLD maps) in the training and validation datasets over the three folds ($\epsilon^T$ and $\epsilon^V$ respectively) and assigning a performance score $\lambda_i$ to each configuration $i$: $\lambda_i = \epsilon^{V}_i + |\epsilon^{V}_i - \epsilon^{T}_i|$.
+This score quantifies how well a model performed in the validation data when also accounting for the difference in model performance to the training data.
+Accordingly, we defined the best performing configuration for each dataset as the one with the lowest $\lambda_i$ (see Table 1).